liverwust/ansible-seedbox/README.md

 ## Requirements

 * You would need to define some variable according to your own hosts in `host_vars`.

+* Wildcard-domains needs a DNS Challenge.
+You can configure your own in `roles/p2p/templates/traefik.toml.j2`

+* The RAID0 configuration and partitions definition is not included in this script.

 * This is also a good idea to define separate partitions for you media files and your `$DOCKER_HOME` (usually `/var/lib/docker`).